raspberrypilearning/octapi-calculating-pi/en/step_5.md

 + Write the whole part in binary, followed by a point - 011.
 + After the whole part, write the fractional part in binary - 011.0010
 + Move the point all the way to the left, counting how many places it is moved.
-+ Write the number of places moved on the end as the exponent - .011 0010 0011
++ The number of places moved is the exponent, write it in 4 bits at the end - .011 0010 0011
 + Before the point, add a sign bit to determine whether the number is positive or negative - 0.01100100011

-**Write the number 33.5 in this format**
+**Convert the number 0.10000110110 to denary**

 --- collapse ---
 ---